jceab/EEG-Seizure-Prediction-WT-CNN/README.md

 # EEG-Seizure-Prediction-WT-CNN
-The project is about applying CNNs to EEG data from CHB-MIT to predict seizure.
-It's the Master's Thesis for the Data Science Master degree at the Universitat Oberta de Catalunya (UOC).
-The objective of the project was to try to replicate the result obtained in the paper: Truong, Nhan Duy, et al. "Convolutional neural networks for seizure prediction using intracranial and scalp electroencephalogram."
-Neural Networks 105 (2018): 104-111.
+The project is part of my Master's Thesis for the Data Science Master degree at the Universitat Oberta de Catalunya (UOC).
+It discusses the possibility to learn different features from multi-channel scalp EEG signals that will allow distinguishing between interictal (normal) and preictal (pre-seizure) phases.
+To achieve this, a time-frequency analysis will be applied to EEG recordings from the CHB-MIT Scalp EEG database by using Wavelet Transformations (WT) which will later serve asinput for a Convolutional Neural Network (CNN).

-The different scripts included consist to create scalograms (time-frequency representations) of EEG data from the CHB-MIT Epilepsy Database by applying Wavelet Transformation techniques and then use them as input to a CNN in order to predict the precital (pre-seizure) phase of a patient.

 # Description of the scripts